wp-cool-tools/purify-wp-menues/README.txt

 = No undesirable visual effects =

-The visual appearance of menus in the frontend remains unchanged in most cases.
-If you should see an undesirable visual effect to the menus in your theme you can activate the needed CSS classes on the plugin's options page.
+The visual appearance of menus and category lists in the frontend remains unchanged in most cases.
+If you should see an undesirable visual effect to the menus and category lists in your theme, then you can activate the needed CSS classes on the plugin's options page.

 = Deactivate it and keep your settings =

 If you deactivate the plugin, your settings remains.
-If you activate the plugin again your last settings will be used.
+If you activate the plugin again, your last settings will be used.
 You do not need to go over all settings again.

 = Residue-free deletion =